 Whether you’re a fitness fanatic or casual gym goer, the thought of picking up a dumbbell covered in germs is enough to make anyone cringe.
-And with the spread of coronavirus (COVID-19) becoming more prominent every day, gyms and fitness centers across the country are closing their doors to help protect members.
+And as the pandemic marches on (even as we slowly move towards vaccination), you might be even less inclined to get your butt to the gym than ever before.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“A lot of what you’ll find with at-home workouts is about maintaining your current level of fitness,” explains exercise physiologist Katie Lawton.
-“And with workouts, consistency is key.”
+“A lot of what you’ll find with most at-home workouts is about maintaining your current level of fitness,” says exercise physiologist Katie Lawton.
+“And with exercise and movement, consistency is always key.”

 - Find workouts through online videos and apps.
-The internet is choked full of free workout videos.
-From yoga, to Zumba, to circuit training that you can do in your backyard.
+The internet is chock-full of free workout videos.
+You can easily find classes like yoga, Zumba and circuit training that you can do in your own backyard.
 Test out a few workouts to find a series, program or instructor that you like.
-(Bonus points if you can get other members of your household to join you!)
+(Bonus points if you can get other members of your household to join you for a workout!)

 - Walk, run or bike outside.
 Everyone could use a little fresh air.
 Hit the pavement in your neighborhood and challenge yourself to walk, run or bike a certain number of minutes or miles.
-If you’re an experienced fitness buff and you’re really looking to ramp up your heart rate, opt for hills or try a running based HIIT workout.
+If you’re an experienced fitness buff and you’re really looking to ramp up your heart rate, opt for hills or try a running-based HIIT workout.
 And, yes, it’s possible to keep this habit up even in the cold winter months.

 - Order inexpensive fitness equipment online.
 Exercise machines can be pricey, but there are other cost-effective options you can consider instead.
-Things like jump ropes, pull up bars that attach to door frames, suspension trainers and resistance bands are inexpensive items that can pack a punch when it comes to your workouts.
+Things like jump ropes, pull-up bars that attach to door frames, suspension trainers and resistance bands are inexpensive items that can really pack a punch when it comes to your workouts.
 Lawton recommends choosing a heavier resistance band and suggests tying the suspension trainer to a tree outside.
 You could also ask around if other family members or neighbors have old dumbbells or barbells that they no longer use.

 - Utilize items around your house.
 Lawton encourages creativity when it comes to working out at home.
 Run up and down your basement stairs, use a chair for triceps dips or grab cans of soup or a gallon of water as a weight.
 Even jumping over a shoebox a few times can be a quick burst of cardio.